 How to Become a Wildlife Rehabilitator in Connecticut

 Wildlife rehabilitator applicants must be 18 years of age or older.
-Every applicant must complete the following requirements prior to being considered for appointment:
+Every applicant must complete the following requirements:

 Volunteer Wildlife Rehabilitator Application